section-engineering-education/engineering-education/content/articles/working-with-java-synchronization/index.md

 Let us now look at possible error scenarios involving race conditions:

 1. **Read-modify-write condition:** This happens when two threads/processes read a program's value and write it back.
 It frequently results in a software flaw.
-Like in the previous example, the two threads/processes are expected to happen sequentially: the first process produces a value, and the second reads it and returns another.
+Like in the previous example, the two threads/processes are expected to happen sequentially.
+The first process produces a value, and the second reads it and returns another.

 For example, if checks against a checking account are processed consecutively, the system will first check for sufficient money to process check A, then check again for sufficient funds to process check B. If the two checks are processed simultaneously, the system may interpret the same account balance for both transactions producing an overdraft.